UPDATED SEPTEMBER 2018

 Some opportunities do not seem to maintain permanent Web pages with current application instructions.
 In these cases, you’d be wise to check directly with the institutional employment offices and/or academic-job websites for announcements and updates.
+(You can also Google strategically.)
 Here are a few leads:

 - Columbia College Chicago’s Elma Stuckey Liberal Arts & Sciences Emerging Writer-in-Residence

 - Cornell College’s Robert P. Dana Emerging Writer Fellowship